kathan3/duckdb_kathan_join/README.md

 ## Installation

 If you want to install DuckDB, please see [our installation page](https://duckdb.org/docs/installation/) for instructions.
+If one wants to use cuda join then please change the cuda-architecture based on your GPU in the src/execution/operator/join/CMakeLists.txt

 ## Data Import